fwolfst/dar-ke/README.md

 * There is bevy::Color::Mix and ColorCurve to interpolate between colors
 * SubStates might help to model levels/stages.
+* You cannot have two queries for the same mutable component

 ## Licence, Copyright